-Attorneys who practice business law tend to be classified either as transactional lawyers or as business litigators (although many attorneys, particularly those who work in small firms or in solo practice, do some of both).
+Attorneys who practice business law tend to be classified either as transactional lawyers or as business litigators (although many attorneys do some of both).

 Transactional lawyers represent business people in negotiating deals and drafting documents.
 Often transactional lawyers become valued consultants to their clients.
 Transactional lawyers must possess a thorough knowledge of the law in their area of business practice.
-In addition, they must develop negotiation, drafting, problem-solving and client-counseling skills, as well as a certain amount of business savvy (much of which comes through experience, not through classroom study).
+In addition, they must develop negotiation, drafting, problem-solving and client-counseling skills, as well as a certain amount of business savvy (much of which comes through experience).

 Business litigators consult with clients on how to avoid litigation and represent clients after a dispute has arisen.
 Business clients place a premium on quick and efficient resolution of disputes.
-Like transactional lawyers, therefore, business litigators must possess a thorough knowledge of business law.
+Business litigators must possess a thorough knowledge of business law.
 In addition, litigators must have expertise in resolving disputes, including knowledge of procedural rules, rules of evidence, trial practice and alternative dispute resolution.
-They must also develop strong writing, negotiation, client-counseling, problem-solving and courtroom skills.
+They must also develop strong writing, negotiation, client counseling, problem- solving and courtroom skills.

-If you are interested in pursuing a career as a business lawyer, you should carefully consider the courses you will take during law school.
-You may be uncertain whether to concentrate in any given business practice area, and your interests may change over time, but you should in any event plan your curriculum to include introductory courses in business associations, taxation and commercial law as well as courses in several different specialized areas of business law.
-If you have had little or no previous exposure to business, accounting, and finance, you should seriously consider taking Business Principles for Lawyers, a two-credit course designed to introduce business and finance concepts to law students.
+If you are interested in pursuing a career as a business lawyer, you should carefully consider the courses you take during law school.
+You may be uncertain whether to concentrate in any given business practice area, and your interests may change over time, but you should in any event plan your curriculum to include introductory courses in business associations, taxation and commercial law as well as courses in different specialized areas of business law.
+If you have had little or no previous exposure to business, accounting, and finance, you should consider taking Business Principles for Lawyers, a two-credit course designed to introduce business and finance concepts to law students.
 In addition, you should seek opportunities to refine your skills through one or more advanced business law courses or seminars and practical skills courses listed above.

-TYPES OF SPECIALIZED PRACTICE AREAS
+SPECIALIZED PRACTICE AREAS

-To give you some general guidance, eight practice areas are described below.
-Each description is followed by a list of courses that a student particularly interested in the practice area might want to consider, as well as some guidance as to when courses might be taken.
+To provide general guidance, eight practice areas are described below.
+Each is followed by a list of courses that a student particularly interested in each practice area might want to consider, as well as some guidance as to when courses might be taken.
 In order to achieve a balanced legal education, you also should take courses in other areas of the law, such as administrative law, environmental law, evidence and wills and trusts, to name a few.

-Practice Areas
+Business Law Practice Areas: